PHP Solutions: Dynamic Web Design Made Easy, Third Edition

 - Reading and writing files

-- Designing and creating a database in MySQL, the most popular open source database system
+- Designing and creating a database in MySQL or MariaDB

 - Creating a database-driven online photo gallery

-- Inserting, updating, and deleting records in a database using PHP's MySQL Improved extension (MySQLi) and PHP Data Objects (PDO)
+- Inserting, updating, and deleting database records using PHP's MySQL Improved extension (MySQLi) and PHP Data Objects (PDO)

-- Formatting and performing calculations with dates in PHP and MySQL
+- Formatting and performing calculations with dates in PHP and MySQL/MariaDB

 - Working with multiple database tables